resistaiart/forge-service/README.md

 ### The Solution: AI Optimised Prompt Packages! ✅

-💥**Prompt Packages are synchronised, structured blueprints** that eliminate fragmentation.
+💥**These are synchronised, structured blueprints** that eliminate prompt fragmentation!

 **Each Optimised Prompt Package:**
 - **Ties directly** to exact ComfyUI workflows (text-to-image, text-to-video, image-to-video, etc)